 Louis Majorelle Mahogany Book or Glass Vitrine, 1900-1908

-Wonderfully executed in solid Mahogany and Mahogany veneer; the Interior is finely crafted in bright oak wood.
+Wonderfully executed in solid French walnut and French walnut veneer; the Interior is finely crafted in bright oak wood.

 The Majorelle bookcase or glass cabinet features three bevelled glass doors revealing three proportionally manufactured drawers with the original, beautifully ornamented handles.
 The inner department has several height-adjustable compartments.

 Majorelle made this model also as an armoire with faceted, mirrored doors.
 The cabinet comes with just eight (!) screws and is dismountable into all individual parts except for the base.

 Documented in “Louis Majorelle.
 Master of Art Nouveau Design”, Alistair Duncan, fig. 55 — 56; see the mirrored armoire as part of the bedroom suites model No. 253.